-(f) In implementing the regulations, act so as not to transfer, directly or indirectly, damage or likelihood of damage from one part of the environment to another or transform one type of pollution into another as stated in article 195 of the Convention.
-[This especially related to the previous reference to avoiding toxic, persistent and bio accumulative substances].
+(vi) Ensure to minimize the direct or indirect damage or the likelihood of damage from one part of the environment to another or transform one type of pollution into another as stated in article 195 of the Convention.
+This is especially related to avoiding persistent and bio accumulative toxic, persistent and bio accumulative substances effects.